klimekkatarzyna/todo-app/client/src/components/MenuListItem/MenuListItem.md

 import { QueryClient, QueryClientProvider } from 'react-query';
 import { Sun } from '@styled-icons/feather/Sun';
 import { COLOURS } from '../../constants';
-import { IListItem, IListItemType } from '../../interfaces/list';
+import { IListItem } from '../../interfaces/list';
 import { BrowserRouter as Router } from 'react-router-dom';

 const queryClient = new QueryClient();